Feeling an Urge to Move Out of the US? Here’s How

 How to prepare for a long-distance move

-6 nagging details to take care of before moving abroad
+A moving abroad checklist: 6 nagging details to take care of

 Nomadic lifestyle option 1: a cheaper life abroad